damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 colSums((merge_PGA==""))
 ```

-**Findings:**\
+**Findings:**

-- There are still blank strings values in business_id.\
+-   There are still blank strings values in business_id.

-- Therefore, any rows with blank strings in business_id will be removed.\
+-   Therefore, any rows with blank strings in business_id will be removed.

 ```{r}
 cleaned_merge_PGA <- merge_PGA %>% filter(!is.na(business_id), business_id != "")
 colSums((cleaned_merge_PGA==""))
 ```

 After joining, duplicates are more likely to appear.
-This step is to check if there are any duplicates and whether they are acceptable
+This step is to check if there are any duplicates and whether they are acceptable:

 ```{r}
 #check duplicated data